Alliance World Fellowship: Statistics

+The Christian Missionary Alliance headquarters is located in Reynoldsburg, Ohio.
+In 2024, the CMA has 1,962 churches in the United States.
+This is a small decline from the 1,987 churches in the 2022 Impact Report.

-According to a census published by the association in 2022, it has 22,000 churches, 6,200,000 members in 88 countries.
+According to a census published by the association in 2024, it has 24,000 churches, 6,700,000 members in 88 countries.

 Beliefs

 The denomination has an evangelical theology, and is largely aligned with the Higher Life movement.
 A.B.
 Simpson articulated the Alliance's core theology as the Christological "Fourfold Gospel": Jesus Christ as Savior, Sanctifier, Healer, and Soon Coming King.
 These are represented by a cross, laver, oil pitcher, and crown in the Alliance's logo.
 Sanctification is sometimes described as "the deeper Christian life".
 This teaching is that of other churches aligned with the Higher Life movement and its Keswick Conventions.
 It is perhaps best exemplified by the writings of A. W. Tozer.
 Simpson, however, departed from traditional Keswickian teaching in his view of progressive sanctification and his rejection of suppressionism.
 The Alliance also emphasizes missionary work, and believes that the fulfillment of the Great Commission is the reason it exists.

 Espousing a modified form of Keswickian theology, the Christian and Missionary Alliance, as with Simpson, differs from the Wesleyan-Holiness movement in that the Christian and Missionary Alliance does not see entire sanctification as cleansing one from original sin, whereas adherents of the Wesleyan-Holiness movement affirm this Methodistic teaching of John Wesley.